- A monthly grant of 2,000 EUR (3,000 CAD, which amounts to 30,000 CAD/10 months)

 - The fellowships are unpaid, but an honorarium may be offered when the Foundation approaches select Distinguished Fellows to ask for their assistance when shaping certain research projects.

-Deadline: Nominations can be submitted by October 20, 2017
+Deadline: Nominations can be submitted by October of each year

 General: must have made significant contributions to Canada-Asia relations